 The Blacksburg Partnership is a non-profit, independent economic development organization focused on projects that attract visitors and retail prospects.
 Partnership projects include the development of property, revitalization of retail districts, special events, and community arts endeavors such as Gobble de Art and the Collaborative for the Arts.
-The Partnership is also known for three signature events that take place every year: Blacksburg Fork and Cork, a food, wine, and art extravaganza, Blacksburg Brew Do, a craft beer festival and the Virginia Cheese Festival, a homage to fromage.
+The Partnership is also known for three signature events that take place every year: Blacksburg Fork and Cork, a food, wine, and art extravaganza, Blacksburg Brew Do, a craft beer festival and the Virginia Cheese Fest, a homage to fromage.

 The Blacksburg Partnership is an economic development partnership between town government, Virginia Tech, and the local business community.
 The Partnership seeks to foster high quality of life, will promote the Blacksburg area, attract retailers, assist in the planning and development of properties in Blacksburg's commercial and retail districts, facilitate the development process, and participate in commercial development projects.